It's not pseudoscience >AIs shifting focus towards unexpected instrumental goals

 Any study of artificial intelligence must necessarily start from an understanding of intelligence, which has yet to even be rigorously defined.

-Just because you're a retard who thinks "intelligence is some magical quantity that makes me not a machine" doesn't mean that there doesn't exist a standard, practical definition for intelligence for most everyone else.
+Just because you're a moron who thinks "intelligence is some magical quantity that makes me not a machine" doesn't mean that there doesn't exist a standard, practical definition for intelligence for most everyone else.

 > I KNOW WHAT IM TALKING ABOUT, THE SCINE SAID SO